acarapetis/asteroid-civil-war/README.md

 - Now builds with a stable version of Allegro
 - Untangled some cyclic dependencies (the module dependencies now form a DAG)
 - Replaced libboost with C++17 standard library
-- Replcaed a lot of ugly iteration with ranged-for or STL algorithms
+- Replaced a lot of ugly iteration with ranged-for or STL algorithms

 It's still not particularly good code:

-- It leans heavily on a `shared_ptr` crutch.
+- It leans heavily on a crutch made of `shared_ptr`s.
 Most of these could be `unique_ptr`s or even direct data members.
-- There are some complex loops I didn't take the time to fully recomprehend - these can probably be simplified by decomposed into STL algorithms.
+- There are some complex loops I didn't take the time to fully recomprehend - these can probably be simplified by decomposition into STL algorithms.

 ## Dependencies